IMPORTANT Website terms of use and cookie statement

 Any relevant learning activity, whether structured or informal, can count on your record.

-Structured CPD is classroom based: whether face to face, distance, or online.
-It will be taught by someone who gives you learning aims and outcomes.
 Informal learning is usually short and self-directed.
-Examples might include reading, research, listening to podcasts, blogs, and email updates from construction and design bodies, RIBA, NBS, or the trade press.
+Examples might include informal knowledge transfer, reading, research, listening to podcasts, reading blogs, and news and other updates from construction and design bodies, RIBA, RIBAJ, NBS, or the trade press.

 CPD does not have to come from the RIBA to count.
 Your CPD should also be relevant to your personal, career and professional circumstances.